ucsb-cs148-s21/1pm-t2-food-bank/team/sprint02/MVP-sprint-plan.md

 5. Create a page for the inventory of the food bank: As a student, I want to access the inventory webpage so that I can check the availability of the items at the food bank.

 Cound't finish in the current page and push to next sprint:

-6. Populate the inventory page: As a team member, I can get the inventory data from the back end as to the quantities of the different food items so that I can populate the inventory page.
+`6.
+Populate the inventory page: As a team member, I can get the inventory data from the back end as to the quantities of the different food items so that I can populate the inventory page.`

 ## Planned pages and functionalities
 - Homepage (navbar, footer, etc.)